FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/combining-utxos.md

 The `consolidateCoins` method accepts the following parameters:

-- `assetId`: The ID of the asset to consolidate (currently supports only the base asset)
+- `assetId`: The ID of the asset to consolidate

 - `mode` (optional): How to submit consolidation transactions
   - `'parallel'` (default): Submit all transactions simultaneously for faster processing
   - `'sequential'`: Submit transactions one after another, waiting for each to complete
 - `outputNum` (optional): Number of output UTXOs to create (default is 1)

-### Limitations

-- Currently only supports consolidating the base asset

 ## Max Inputs and Outputs